pixelkind/iOS-development/docs/chapter6/introduction.md

 # Loading data

 Loading data is very common in apps and something you will do regularly.
-Since many things can have an impact on the time it takes to load something, for example the internet connection or the size of the data, we will use a non-blocking way of loading.
+Many things can have an impact on the time it takes to load something, for example the quality of the internet connection or the size of the data.
+Therefore, we will use a non-blocking, asynchronous way of loading.
 If you want to write code that is running asynchronous you are using concurrency in Swift.

 ## Concurrency